Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Introduction

 \section{Introduction}

-Many tasks in modern robotics and control applications are phrased as optimization problems, including estimation, calibration, inverse kinematics, inverse dynamics, trajectory optimization, frictional simulation, and policy learning.
-For many applications, the optimization problems are non-convex, and commonly used local solvers are likely to converge to local, rather than global, optima.
-Local optima may lead to \textit{inefficiencies} when they prohibit the discovery of good solutions (\textit{e.g.}, in trajectory optimization and policy learning), or they may represent inaccurate solutions and thus pose \textit{safety} problems (\textit{e.g.}, in estimation and calibration).

-To ensure the quality of solutions for \textit{safe and efficient} operation, certifiably optimal methods have been adopted in robotics over the past decades.
-These methods employ convex relaxations of the original non-tractable optimization problems to identify certifiably optimal solutions.
-Two dual views have received traction: the moment hierarchy view~\cite{lasserre}, which can be seen as a generalization of Shor's relaxation~\cite{shor_quadratic_1987}, and the \ac{SOS} view~\cite{parrilo_semidefinite_2003}.
+Many problems in robotics and automatic control are phrased as optimization instances, including estimation, control, and planning.
+For many applications, the optimization problems are non-convex, and commonly used local solvers are likely to converge to local optima rather than global ones.
+This may lead to \textit{inefficiencies} when the system pursues suboptimal plans, and to \textit{safety} problems when it relies on inaccurate state estimates.
+To ensure the quality of solutions for \textit{safe and efficient} operation, methods based on \ac{SOS} and the moment hierarchy have been adopted in robotics and control over the past decades.
+These methods employ convex relaxations of the original non-tractable optimization problems to identify globally optimal solutions~\cite{lasserre,parrilo_semidefinite_2003}.

-Both views suffer from limited generalizability as they are restricted to optimization problems in parametric, polynomial form.
-This restriction is problematic in at least two ways.
+\ac{SOS} methods suffer from limited generalizability as they are restricted to optimization problems in parametric, polynomial form.\footnote{Some finite-dimensional, non-polynomial basis functions, such as trigonometric functions, have been discussed in the literature~\cite{lofberg_coefficients_2004}, but are still not widely used to this date.} This restriction is problematic in at least two ways.
 First, many problems of practical interest are not inherently polynomial.
-As a result, various workaround techniques have been proposed to force a polynomial structure, such as reformulations for distance-based optimization~\cite{beck_exact_2008,halsted_riemannian_2022} or alternatives for exponential maps in problems involving rotations~\cite{barfoot_certifiably_2024}.
+As a result, various workaround techniques have been proposed to force a polynomial structure, for example, for distance-based~\cite{beck_exact_2008,halsted_riemannian_2022} and rotation-based~\cite{barfoot_certifiably_2024} estimation problems.
 While often effective in practice, such reformulations may slightly deviate from the desired cost function and may require extensive domain expertise and creativity to discover.
-Second, scalability issues may arise when a high degree of the moment hierarchy is required to achieve sufficient \emph{relaxation tightness}, a prerequisite to retrieve certifiable solutions~\cite{yang_teaser_2020,khadir_piecewise-linear_2021}.
+Second, scalability issues may arise when a high degree of the moment hierarchy is needed to achieve sufficient \emph{relaxation tightness}, a prerequisite to retrieve certifiably optimal solutions~\cite{yang_teaser_2020,khadir_piecewise-linear_2021}.